dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

  - After our last custom server got hacked we made sure to enable all mitigations: ASLR, DEP, GS!
 Now it's 100% secure.
  ```

-So now we know we are dealing with a file server that probably has all protections enabled.
+So, now we know we are dealing with a file server that probably has all protections enabled.
 We can confirm this is the service running at port 2121 by doing a test, like connect to it using _netcat_ or something similar.
-We'll spin up a Windows VM and start the exploiting, pwn, pwn, pwn.
+We'll then spin up a Windows VM and start the exploiting, pwn, pwn, pwn.

 After checking that it is the same service running, we need to start with an exploit plan.

 We know that it will have all protections, so we'll need to leak memory from the binary.
-Also when debugging or inspecting with something like the _file_ command we can confirm the binary is 32-bit.
+Also when debugging or inspecting with something like the _file_ command we'll be able to confirm the binary is 32-bit.

 ```
 ➜ file filesrv.exe